The Google Pixel 8 Pro Goes Flatscreen, Gets a Gimmicky Temperature Sensor

 With the Pixel 8, Google has also upped its software support and security upgrades to seven years.
 You also get VPN by Google One built in.
 Actually, the Assistant can do a whole bucketload of new cool things, such as selfie assistant, which now works on the front camera and better recognises pets, food, and documents, not just spaces.

-Pixel 8 Pro starts at $1,699 and will be available for pre-sale from October 5 at the Google Store, Telstra, JB HI-FI, Optus, Vodafone, Officeworks, and Harvey Norman.
+The Pixel 8 Pro will be available for pre-sale from October 5 at the Google Store, Telstra, JB HI-FI, Optus, Vodafone, Officeworks, and Harvey Norman.
 Availability in Australia is October 12.
-We’ll update pricing when we know more.

 At its Made By Google event, Google announced the Pixel 8, Pixel 8 Pro, Pixel Watch 2, and two new colour options for the Pixel Buds.
 While you’re here, why not check out our daily tech deals, our guide to the best value for money NBN plans, and info on the latest phones from Apple and Samsung.
 Head to our dedicated Mobile tab for more.
 Stay tuned for our review of the new Google Pixel 8 and 8 Pro.